 Create a VPC

-1. Select your subnet and choose Actions, Edit subnet settings.
+1. Select your subnet and choose Actions, then Edit subnet settings.

 Create a VPC